 3. Seetec’s Response

-3.1 If an employee makes a disclosure, Seetec will investigate it carefully and thoroughly.
+3.1 If a colleague makes a disclosure, Seetec will investigate it carefully and thoroughly.
 Only those with a need to know will be notified of the disclosure.
 However, a high-level report may be produced at the Seetec Group Executive Board level which highlights the areas any disclosure concerns and actions to be taken but not disclosing the details of the discloser unless it is necessary as part of any investigation / action to be taken.
-We have to be fair to our employees, but also to any others involved; If an individual is potentially being accused of misconduct, we have to understand their side of the story as well, without disclosing a disclosers details / identity.
+We have to be fair to our colleagues, but also to any others involved; If an individual is potentially being accused of misconduct, we have to understand their side of the story as well, without disclosing a disclosers details / identity.
 In any investigation, we will take into account and respect any concerns the disclosing party may express regarding their safety or career.

 3.2 A referral of a concern will be acknowledged within seven business days, with an indication of how Seetec proposes to proceed with the matter and an indicative timescale.